kryptokinght/An_Unfinished_Story/story.md

 When somone says there is always someone in this world who will love you unconditionally, (to be continued...)

 DAY 2 ()
+NOTE: All characters are fictional.
+Please don't compare with any real person.